 - 1/4 C (28g) Shredded Parmesan

-Preheat an oven to 500F and line a baking sheet with parchment paper.
+- Preheat an oven to 500F and line a baking sheet with parchment paper or a nonstick mat.

-Mix the flour and Greek yogurt together to form a dough and transfer the dough to a sheet of parchment paper or nonstick surface.
+- Mix the flour and Greek yogurt together to form a dough and transfer the dough to a sheet of parchment paper or nonstick surface.
+(You can mix by hand or in a food processor.)

-- If you like light sauce, go with the smaller end of the sauces range.
+- For light sauce, go with the smaller end of the sauces range.
 For lots of sauce, go with the higher ends.

 - Nutrition facts do not include the pineapple or jalapeño.